There are too many people to mention involved in LocalGov Drupal. Here's a selection from all of our disciplines.

 Larissa Reed, IT managers, Andy Wallis at Brighton & Hove for agreeing to work with Croydon on shared Drupal code, and Andy Broomfield for his ongoing commitment and contribution.

-The Croydon product team that picked up the work and led us forward - Adnan Muhammad, Ben Hills-Jones, Chris Stevens, Corinne Pinfold, Chris O'Leary, Design Dave Hamilton, Naomi Charles, Steph Wilson, and Mira Galati.
+The Croydon product team that picked up the work and led us forward - Adnan Muhammad, Ben Hills-Jones, Chris Stevens, Corinne Pinfold, Chris O'Leary, Design Dave Hamilton, Mohamed Elghorri, Naomi Charles, Steph Wilson, and Mira Galati.
 Also thanks to the council's wider team of content designers Angie Forson, Adam Ranger and Amelia Walker for adopting LocalGov Drupal and giving us great feedback.

 Everyone at our funder, the Local Digital Collaboration Unit at DLUHC - led by Paul Maltby and May-N Leow with Matt Wood-Hill, Mark Carlsson, and Ben Cheetham.
 Plus everyone who collaborated on the Local Digital Declaration without which this project would not have happened.